equelin/3PAR-Powershell/README.md

 This is a PowerShell module for querying HP 3PAR StoreServ array's API.

-For now it only queries informations from the array, you can't use it for configuration.
-I hope it'll be possible in a future release.
+You can queries informations about the majority of the functionnalities of the array.
+Since the version 0.3.0 it is also possible to create, modify and delete a host.
+Those new functions are mainly incomplete, for example you can't configure iSCSI.
+Some ehancement are planned in future releases.

 This is not fully featured or tested, but pull requests would be welcome!